-Module leader: Robert MacKay (Mathematics and Complexity Science)
+Module leader: Robin Ball (Physics and Centre for Complexity Science)

 This is an optional module for the MSc in Mathematics of Systems and the MSc in Interdisciplinary Mathematics and could be suitable as an unusual option for MASDOC and MASt.
 The main aim is to train students in cutting-edge techniques in mathematical modelling on topics that vary from year to year.
 4 staff members related to the MathSys CDT will introduce a current topic of research in their field (2 weeks each).
 Each student chooses two areas for deeper study, on which they are assessed.
 Topics are informed by projects with the external partners of the CDT and current PhD students, so the module will feed forward project and research topics between cohorts of the CDT.
 The students will learn how to use the knowledge and techniques they have acquired in core modules of the MathSys MSc programme or equivalent to tackle particular mathematical modelling challenges which are related to real-world problems of partners of the CDT.
 The module is excellent preparation for PhD in Mathematics of Systems or Interdisciplinary Mathematics, and for participating in Mathematical Study Groups with Industry (ESGI).